wpeka/wplegalpages/README.md

 Generate a standard refunds policy page.
 Useful for ecommerce websites or websites that sell products/services on their website.

 ### Returns Policy ###
 Generate a standard returns policy page.
 Useful for ecommerce websites or websites that sell physical products on their website.
+Read more here about [Returns and Refunds policy](https://wplegalpages.com/return-refund-policy-generator/?utm_source=referral&utm_medium=orgpage&utm_campaign=legalpages).

 ### Digital Goods Refunds Policy ###
 Generate a standard refunds policy page.
 Useful for ecommerce websites or websites that sell digital products/services on their website.